FreeBMD : Transcribers' Knowledge BaseWe have a range of transcribing aids which can be found at: http://www.freebmd.org.uk/addons/

 Right click on the file and from the menu select Save Target As...Select the folder where you want to store the file, and download into that folder.

-If the original field is crossed out, transcribe the entry with the amendment and add a comment such as:
+If the original field is crossed out, transcribe the entry with the amendment and add a comment:

-#COMMENT handwritten amendment of crossed out <fieldname> <fieldvalue>where <fieldname> is the name of the field (surname, page number, etc.) and <fieldvalue> is the original page number.
+#COMMENT handwritten amendment of crossed out <fieldname> <fieldvalue>where <fieldname> is the name of the field (surname, page number, etc.) and <fieldvalue> is the original field value.
 So, for example, a change to a page number might be

 #COMMENT handwritten amendment of crossed out page number 541

-#COMMENT(2) original <fieldname> of <orginalvalue> had a handwritten amendment of <newvalue>where <fieldname> is the name of the field (surname, page number, etc.), <originalvalue> is the original value of the field and <newvalue> the amendment.
+#COMMENT(2) original <fieldname> of <orginalvalue> had a handwritten added amendment of <newvalue>where <fieldname> is the name of the field (surname, page number, etc.), <originalvalue> is the original value of the field and <newvalue> is the original value plus the added amendment.
 (This form of comment causes the comment to be attached to both entries.)
+An example of a single amended field might be:

 Also see question 6g